ChristoinSD/specflow-selenium-framework/README.md

 + Change host to either "localhost" or "saucelabs" (localhost will currently execute on Firefox which requires no additional drivers to be downloaded)
 + if using saucelabs, set platform, browser and browser version

-## Running tests locally or in Saucelabs via Jenkins (local Jenkins here)
+## Running tests locally or in Saucelabs via Jenkins (local Jenkins used in this example)
 + Install jenkins
 + go to localhost:8080
 + install plugins via Manage Jenkins > Manage Plugins
   + NUnit
   + Sauce
   + github
 + Configure the job
   + Select Git in 'Source Code Management', enter the repo URL and add credentials you use to sign into github
   + Check that your gitignore file does not have patterns for bin or debug folders else jenkins won't be able to run NUnit
   + Enable sauce labs support and sauce connect
   + over-ride default authentication and enter sauce labs username and API key
   + Add build step to execute windows batch command
 ```
 nunit-console.exe /labels /out=TestResult.txt /xml=TestResult.xml Specflow_Selenium_PO_Example2\bin\Debug\Specflow_Selenium_PO_Example2.dll
 ```
   + Add post build action to publish NUnit results "TestResult.xml"
   + Add post build action to run sauce labs test publisher

+** After running the job, the sauce results will be contained in the job summary along with links to the video, screenshots and log.
+The NUnit results will also be available **

 ## Reporting (Common Steps):